Xiaoyancg/CS307team12/log/Larry'sCHANGELOG.md

 - new class design
 - new mockup ui
 - typedef Core::PLitr, Core::PL
+- empty glm.cpp in core/src for glm library

 ### Fixed
 - typo
 ### Changed
 - typedef name change
+- make glm a library instead of interface to get rid of warnings

 ### Removed